Oak 2022 - 2023

 - Spelling lessons focus on revising and developing our understanding of spelling rules

-- Please encourage your child to practise their times tables on a frequent basis – they really are the underpinning for many of the maths we study!
+- Please practise your times tables on a frequent basis – they really are the underpinning for many of the maths we study!

 - Times Tables Rockstars is still our main way of practising